Incumbent president prepares for sixth term as rights group says voters were coerced.

 “We have heard a similar message from Zambia and the prime minister of Kenya go so far as to suggest that African troops should be sent to Zimbabwe.”

-International criticism of Mugabe has grown since the one-man election and African nations have also begun to condemn the Zimbabwean leader.
+International criticism of Mugabe has grown since the election and African nations have also begun to condemn the Zimbabwean leader.

 |MDC voters have been attacked by Zanu-PF militia said to be on the rampage|